Sancreed, St Creden Church and Celtic Crosses

 There are three small cross heads in the churchyards, very worn, and of the traditional wheelhead design.

 Sancreed is said to have been founded by St Creden, or Credan, a follower of St Petroc.
-According to legend Creden accidentally kiled his father, and as a sign of remorse he punished himself by living as a swineherd.
+According to legend Creden accidentally killed his father, and as a sign of remorse, he punished himself by living as a swineherd.
 He is linked to an ancient holy well and baptistry a few hundred metres west of the church.
-Certainly the circular shape of the churchyard and the presence of the crosses suggests that an early religious community was establised here.
+Certainly, the circular shape of the churchyard and the presence of the crosses suggests that an early religious community was established here.